Welcome to Binghamton University!

 English Language Institute (ELI)

-The English Language Institute (ELI), formerly the English as a Second Language (ESL) Program, is designed for students who need more experience and instruction in English to do their best academic work.
-The institute offers ELI courses as well as the Conversation Pairs program, in which non-native speakers are paired with student volunteers who are native English speakers.
-The pairs spend time conversing outside the classroom.
+The English Language Institute (ELI), formerly the English as a Second Language (ESL) Program, assists students who need more experience and instruction in the English language to do their best academic work.
+The institute offers courses as well as the Conversation Pairs program, in which non-native speakers work with student volunteers who are native English speakers.
+The pairs spend time outside the classroom to improve conversation and build student speaking skills.

 International Student OrganizationsInternational student organizations help international students adjust to their new culture while sharing their home culture with others through social gatherings.
 They also help students find housing, locate services and understand U.S. academic regulations.
 These international student organizations include: